 I never considered myself a strong person, not physically or mentally.
 But going through all of this has taught me a lot about myself.
 My diagnosis has taught me to always push for answers, never let your doctor make you feel unsure and leave you with questions.

 I wish I had been more persistent from the beginning, maybe my outcome would have been different and the endometriosis could have been kept under control.
 I’ve also learned that I am much stronger than I ever thought I was.
 I made a life-changing decision, it wasn’t easy; in fact, it was probably the hardest decision I have ever had to make but when it all comes down to it my health is what is most important.
 I need to be healthy for myself, my friends, and my family.

 A NEW FUTURE

-With these health issues in my rear view mirror, I’m starting a whole new future.
-I’m a completely different person with a different aspect on life now.
+With these health issues in my rearview mirror, I’m starting a whole new future.
+I’m a completely different person with a different aspect of life now.
 I’m back at the gym even though I am far from where I was physically or mentally when I had to quit working out, but I have goals and I’m determined to reach them.
 It’s a step by step process and I’m my own cheerleader.

 I hope my story helps someone.
 I wish I had been more aware of endometriosis and its effects on my body before it was too late, but I’m right where I was meant to be.